hphelion/docs.hpcloud.com/apispecs/c1.1/swift/hp-object-storage-api.md

 When you disable versioning nothing happens to the objects in the version-enabled or versions-location container.
-However, the next time you perform a PUT operation to an object that already exists, it is simply replaced and no copy of made to the versions-location container.
+However, the next time you perform a PUT operation to an object that already exists, it is simply replaced and no copy is made to the versions-location container.

 You may reenable versioning on a container.
 If you use the original